apify/apify-docs/docs/actor/input_schema.md

 #### Specification version 1

-Actor input schema defines the input that actor accepts and the UI components used for input at Apify platform.
-Using input schema you can provide UI to actor users that is easy to use and also ensure that input of your actor is valid.
+Actor input schema defines the input that the actor accepts and the UI components used for input at the Apify platform.
+Using input schema, you can provide UI to actor users that is easy to use, and also ensure that the input of your actor is valid.

 Input schema must be stored in a file named `INPUT_SCHEMA.json` in the root directory of the actor.
-Maximum size of input schema file is 100 kB.
-If the input schema is provided then input is always validated to fulfill schema when an actor is being started (via API or from run console at Apify platform).
+Maximum size of the input schema file is 100 kB.
+If the input schema is provided, then input is always validated to fulfill the schema when an actor is being started (via API or from a run console at the Apify platform).

 ## Example

-Imagine you are building a simple crawler whose inputs are an array of start URLs and javascript function that will be executed at each page crawler visits.
+Imagine you are building a simple crawler whose inputs are an array of start URLs and a Javascript function that will be executed at each page the crawler visits.
 Then the input schema will look as follows:

     {
         "title": "Cheerio Crawler input",